-The executive director of the Energy Commission has responsibility for determining what information submitted with an application for confidentiality will be deemed confidential.
+The executive director of the CEC has responsibility for determining what information submitted with an application for confidentiality will be deemed confidential.
 Parties who seek such a designation for data they submit must make a separate, written request that identifies the specific information and provides a discussion of why the information should be protected from release, the length of time such protection is sought, and whether the information can be released in aggregated form.
 The term of confidentiality is granted on a case-by-case basis.

-Certain categories of data provided to the Energy Commission, when submitted with a request for confidentiality, will be automatically designated as confidential and do not require an application.
-The types of data that are eligible and the process for obtaining this confidential designation are specified in CCR, Title 20, Section 2505(a) (5).
-The Commission has its own regulations distinct from those governing the CPUC.
-CPUC determinations on confidentiality are not applicable to data submitted to the Commission.
+Certain categories of data provided to the CEC, when submitted with a request for confidentiality, will be automatically designated as confidential and do not require an application.
+The types of data that are eligible and the process for obtaining this confidential designation are specified in CCR, Title 20, section 2505(a) (5).
+The CEC has its own regulations distinct from those governing the CPUC.
+CPUC determinations on confidentiality are not applicable to data submitted to the CEC.

-Parties should be aware that some confidential data may be disclosed after aggregation according to CCR, Title 20, 2507(d) or (e).
+Parties should be aware that some confidential data may be disclosed after aggregation according to CCR, Title 20, section 2507(d) or (e).
 Both historical and forecast energy sales data may be disclosed if reported at the following levels:

-- For individual LSEs, data may be aggregated at the statewide level by major customer sector. - For the sum of all LSEs, data may be aggregated at the service area, planning area, or statewide levels by major customer sector. - For the total sales of the sum of all electric retailers, data may be aggregated at the county level by major generator, utility, and ESP groups as these groups are defined by the U.S. Census Bureau in their North American Industry Classification System Department of Water Resources tables.
+- For individual LSEs, data may be aggregated at the statewide level by major customer sector. - For the sum of all LSEs, data may be aggregated at the service area, planning area, or statewide levels by major customer sector.

+For the total sales of the sum of all electric retailers, data may be aggregated at the county level by major generator, utility, and ESP groups as these groups are defined by the U.S. Census Bureau in their North American Industry Classification System Department of Water Resources tables.

-Data that are not included in these categories, but that the filer believes are entitled to confidential treatment, should be submitted when due along with an application for confidential designation so that the executive director can make a determination about its confidential status.
+Data not included in these categories, but believed to be confidential by the filer, should be submitted when due along with an application for confidential designation so the executive director can make a determination.
 To do this, follow the "General Instructions" at the beginning of this document.
 Due dates are listed there.